 Meet Kids Where They Are

-The media loves to report how the pandemic has caused students to “fall behind” academically.
-While I’d like to banish those words, it is important to recognize that after two years of disrupted schooling, students may not be entering your classroom with all the skills you typically expect.
+The media continues to report how online learning during the pandemic has caused students to “fall behind” academically.
+While I’d like to banish those words, it is important to recognize that after years of disrupted schooling, students may not be entering your classroom with all the skills you typically expect.
+One report suggests that at least half of American students are at least a full year behind in one or more subjects.

 Pre-assessments in reading, writing, and math can help you figure out what your students know.
 They also allow you to tailor your introductory lessons to meet your students’ needs.
 And they provide a baseline so you can measure growth throughout the year.
 Even if your students don’t meet all the typical benchmarks, the pre-assessments will serve as evidence of how much your students did learn.